asalatto/cpacc-study-guide/2-accessibility-and-universal-design/e-universal-design.md

 The design minimizes hazards and the adverse consequences of accidental or unintended actions.

-* Arrange elements to minimize hazards and errors.
+* Arrange elements to minimize hazards and errors: most used elements, most accessible; hazardous elements eliminated, isolated, or shielded.
 * Provide warnings of hazards and errors.
 * Provide fail-safe features.
 * Discourage unconscious action in tasks that require vigilance.